Johnson Academic Support

 Services for TRIO Students

 Academic Support Services is partially funded by a Federal TRIO grant from the U.S. Department of Education.
-The purpose of TRIO is to provide support to populations typically under-served by colleges.
+The purpose of TRIO is to provide an understanding of the college experience academically, socially and financially.
 While we serve all students at NVU-Johnson, priority is given to those who qualify for service under the TRIO program.
 To be eligible for TRIO services, a student must meet at least one of the following criteria:

 - Be from a family where neither parent completed a four-year bachelor’s degree